I'm Right Here (EP): Development

 The X Factor judge and mentor L.A.
 Reid signed Rene to Epic Records.

-Chris Rene's journey began in June 2011 when he auditioned for the debut season of the US version of The X Factor.
-By then, Rene was just 70 days clean and sober, fresh out of a Santa Cruz rehabilitation center from a drug and alcohol addiction.
-Rene ultimately finished the season in third place, behind runner-up Josh Krajcik and winner Melanie Amaro, though Rene proved to be a memorable and influential figure from the show.
+Chris Rene auditioned for the debut season of the US version of The X Factor.
+Rene ultimately finished the season in third place, behind runner-up Josh Krajcik and winner Melanie Amaro.
 Rene, along with season one The X Factor winner Melanie Amaro, and fellow finalists Marcus Canty and Astro, were signed to mentor L.A.
 Reid's revamped label Epic Records in December 2011, a day after the X-Factor finale.
-Rene's contract would reportedly be worth $150,000 to $500,000 with the label, which stands to reason since he finished in third place.
+Rene's contract was reportedly worth $150,000 to $500,000.

 Rene immediately entered the studio in Los Angeles with writer Marty James and producer J.R.
-Rotem to rework his popular song, "Young Homie", to be released as his official first single under the label.
-Over the next few months, Rene would travel between California and New York to record his new project, with assistance on writing and production from heavyweights Claude Kelly, Matthew "Boi-1da" Samuels, Carsten "Soulshock" Schack, Dwayne "Supa Dups" Chin-Quee, Livvi Franc, Ali Tamposi, Chuck Harmony, Jon Jon Traxx, Christian Rich, busbee, J Bonilla, American Idol semi-finalist Alex Lambert and more.
+Rotem to rework his popular song, "Young Homie".
+The song was to be released as his official first single under the label.

 Composition

-Chris Rene's musical style is described as both "current and easily identifiable."
+Rene's musical style is described as both "current and easily identifiable."
 Rene draws his influences from rock 'n' roll, reggae, blues, punk and rap, and is inspired by artists such as Stevie Wonder, Bob Marley, Billy Joel, Kanye West, Eric Clapton, Rihanna, Elton John, Bone Thugs-n-Harmony, Eminem, Led Zeppelin and more.
-Chris uses a vocal blend of rapping and singing, which he calls "ringing," a term coined by his sister Gina Rene.
-Rene confirms that the album, sonically, will sound diverse. "[T]here's a little of everything; you got pop songs, rap songs, a mixture of rap-singing, rapping...".
-The album features themes such as love, women, overcoming obstacles and spreading a positive message through his motto, "love life."
+Rene uses a vocal blend of rapping and singing.
+He calls this blend "ringing," a term coined by his sister Gina Rene.
+In advance of the album's release, Rene stated that the album would have "a little of everything; you got pop songs, rap songs, a mixture of rap-singing, rapping...".
+The album features themes such as love, women, and overcoming obstacles.